Broadcasted Nonparametric Tensor Regression: Introduction

 \section{Introduction}

-Recent years have witnessed a massive emergence of tensor data in many different areas, such as clinical applications \citep{wang2014clinical}, computer vision \citep{lu2013multilinear}, genomics \citep{durham2018predictd}, neuroscience \citep{Zhou-Li-Zhu13}, and recommender systems \citep{zhu2018fairness}.
-Uncovering relationships among different variables from tensor data often lead to enhanced understanding of scientific and engineering problems.
-One recent statistical development under this setup is tensor regression \citep{Zhou-Li-Zhu13}.
-In this work, we focus on models that involve a tensor covariate $\brm{X}=(X_{i_1,i_2,\dots,i_D})\in\R^{p_1\times p_2\times \dots\times p_D}$ of order $D$.
-In passing, it is also worth mentioning that regression of a tensor response on a vector covariate \citep[e.g.,][]{sun2017store, li2017parsimonious, Hu-Kong-Shen19} is also a popular research direction.
+In recent years, tensor data have appeared widely across many different areas, such as clinical applications \citep{wang2014clinical}, computer vision \citep{lu2013multilinear}, genomics \citep{durham2018predictd}, neuroscience \citep{Zhou-Li-Zhu13}, and recommender systems \citep{zhu2018fairness}.
+Uncovering the relationship between a tensor covariate $\brm{X}=(X_{i_1,i_2,\dots,i_D})\in\R^{p_1\times p_2\times \dots\times p_D}$ and a response variable often leads to an enhanced understanding of scientific and engineering problems.

-Commonly seen are three major types of tensor regression, with different forms of response.
-The first is scale-on-tensor regression, i.e., the response is a scalar \citep{Zhou-Li-Zhu13, zhao2014tensor, hou2015online, chen2019non}.
+Three major types of regression models are commonly used for tensor covariates, with different forms of response.
+The first is scalar-on-tensor regression, i.e., the response is a scalar \citep{Zhou-Li-Zhu13, zhao2014tensor, hou2015online, chen2019non}.
 Within this category, there are methods that focus particularly on image covariates \citep[][]{reiss2010functional,Zhou-Li14, wang2017generalized, kang2018scalar}.
-The second is vector-on-tensor regression, in which we have a vector response \citep{miranda2018tprm}.
-The last one is tensor-on-tensor regression with a tensor output \citep{hoff2015multilinear, lock2018tensor, raskutti2019convex}.
+The second is vector-on-tensor regression in which we have a vector response \citep{miranda2018tprm}.
+The last method is tensor-on-tensor regression with a tensor output \citep{hoff2015multilinear, lock2018tensor, raskutti2019convex}.
+In this work, we focus on the scalar-on-tensor regression model, and we denote the regression function by $m$.

-Most of the aforementioned models make a strong assumption that the tensor covariate is able to predict the response through (known transformations of) linear functions.
-To date, very few work go beyond this limitation.
-On the application side, \citet{zhao2014tensor} and \citet{hou2015online} used Gaussian processes to model potential nonlinear effects of tensor covariates in video surveillance applications and neuroimaging analyses.
-Their methods are geared for prediction, but lack for interpretability and theoretical justification.
-Moreover, the performance of this approach heavily relies upon the choice of kernel function, which is not easy to design for efficiently harnessing the tensor structure.
+Most tensor regression models have a strong assumption that the tensor covariate is able to predict the response through (known transformations of) linear functions.
+To date, very few studies have gone beyond this limitation.
+On the application side, \citet{zhao2014tensor} and \citet{hou2015online} used Gaussian processes to model nonlinear effects of tensor covariates in video surveillance applications and neuroimaging analyses.
+Their methods are geared toward prediction, but they lack interpretability and theoretical justification.
+Moreover, the performance of these approaches relies heavily upon the choice of kernel function, which is not easy to design for efficiently harnessing the tensor structure.